 Their low 25-hydroxyvitamin D levels can reasonably be assumed to drive greater severity of the triggering infection AND more severe dysregulation of the inflammatory response - see Chauss et al. 2021..

 Stagi et al.'s article should have become known to all pediatricians and immunologists within months.
 Unfortunately it is in a paywalled journal, but still this discovery, with obvious, safe, easy to understand and administer clinical implications should have become common knowledge for all doctors within a year or two.
 However, vitamin D supplementation does not involve the use of any glamorous, supposedly sophisticated techniques or profitable drugs.
-So no-one promotes it.
+So no one promotes it.
 If most children had at least 125 nmol/L 50 ng/mL 25(OH)D, then it is obvious that the triggering conditions would either not occur, or would be tackled more promptly by the children's immune system.
 It is also obvious that even with a triggering condition, such children would have much better regulation of their inflammatory response.
-So the vasculitis, artery and organ damage which characterises these conditions would be far less likely to occur.
+So the vasculitis, artery and organ damage which characterise these conditions would be far less likely to occur.
 Earlier in 2022 I systematically searched for 50 recent articles on these conditions.
 One mentioned vitamin D in passing and one mentioned it as a possibly causative factor.
 The other 48 did not mention vitamin D. I intend to write to all the corresponding authors about this.
 I have never read an account of these children being treated with vitamin D, or calcifediol (25-hydroxyvitamin D).
 They are treated with anti-inflammatory steroids (which also attenuates innate and adaptive immune responses to bacterial and viral pathogens) and with specialised transfusions: intravenous immunoglobulins [WP] Many of these children suffer lasting heart problems and some die.
 This is a travesty.
 All these conditions are easy to understand, prevent and treat.
 We can't give the children helminths.
-It is not good enough to give them a few thousand IU of vitamin D, which takes days to be converted in the liver to 25(OH)D. Bolus vitamin D3 (such as 2.5 mg 100,000 IU for a small child) would be helpful, but the best response is a single oral dose of 0.014 mg calcifediol, which is 25-hydroxyvitamin D, which goes into circulation in 4 hours, raising levels safely over 125 nmol/L 50 ng/mL and so enabling the immune system to work properly, or at least much better than with 1/5 to 1/10th of this, as were the averages reported by Stagi et al. Treatment for acute disease is beyond the scope of this Call for Evidence.
+It is not good enough to give them a few thousand IU of vitamin D, which takes days to be converted in the liver to 25(OH)D. Bolus vitamin D3 (such as 2.5 mg 100,000 IU for a small child) would be helpful, but the best response is a single oral dose of 0.014 mg per kg bodyweight calcifediol, which is 25-hydroxyvitamin D, and which goes into circulation in 4 hours, raising levels safely over 125 nmol/L 50 ng/mL and so enabling the immune system to work properly, or at least to work much better than with 1/5 to 1/10th of this, as were the averages reported by Stagi et al. Treatment for acute disease is beyond the scope of this Call for Evidence.
 However, the above discussion shows how out-of-touch many doctors are about the importance of good 25-hydroxyvitamin D for the immune system.
 Proper vitamin D3 supplementation, for all people (except babies substantially breast fed by vitamin D replete mothers), from birth, will entirely, or almost entirely, prevent these and numerous other diseases.

 4.6 25-hydroxyvitamin D repletion in acute disease